Soulmenls/Logistics-Document-Generator/README.md

 2. **Load Your Data**
    - Click "LOAD DATA" button
-   - Application automatically finds Excel files in the `Data/` folder
+   - Application automatically finds and validates Excel files in the `Data/` folder
+   - Security validation ensures file integrity and prevents malicious files
    - View loaded shipments in the interactive table

 3. **Filter and Select Shipments**